“Be quiet, I’m reading.”

-He tucked the comic book under his pillow.
-“What is that?
+Peter tucked the comic book under his pillow.
+“What is that?”

 “Skin.”
-She still sounded too far away.
+She sounded too far away.
 “I think it belongs to you.”

-The hood a wolf’s head.
-The wolf’s right eye shattered from one of the times he’d been stuffed into his locker, the left ear singed from the time he’d accidently burned down the barn.
-Aside from that, a few blood and dirt stains, nothing major.
+Someone designed the hoodies hood as a wolf’s head.
+The wolf’s face looked wrecked, its right eye shattered from the time someone stuffed him into his locker, and the wolf’s left ear remained singed from the time he’d accidently set the barn on fire.

 “I haven’t seen this in months.
 Was it under the bed the whole time?”

 No answer.
-His nerves crackled, and he lifted his legs a split second before she rolled out from under the bed.
-More white petals showered the air, the bulk of the blooms clinging to her oversized dark gray sweater.
+Peter’s nerves crackled and he lifted his legs as she rolled out from under the bed.
+More white petals showered the air, the bulk of the blooms clung to her oversized, dark gray sweater.

-A young weretiger of some sort, she was all belly, and when she was lying on her back like this, she looked like a fat kitten with an Indian’s deeply bronzed nutmeg skin.
-Her frizzy black hair tangled over her face as she swatted at her chubby cheeks, revealing notoriously flat eyes, glossy blackberries with streaks of blue and purple highlights.
+When she lay on her back, she looked like a fat kitten with an Indian’s deeply bronzed nutmeg skin.
+She swatted at her frizzy black hair and revealed her notoriously flat eyes; her pupils reminded him of glossy blackberries rimmed with blue and purple.

-Pippa wiggled the ball of feathers clasped in her plump hand.
+She wiggled a ball of feathers.
 “Isn’t it pretty?”

-Okay, so given the sheer number of supernaturals paraded in and out of the orphanage over the years and the fact that Granny’s closet remained a gateway to the real Oz, there was enough residual magic woven into the Shoe’s walls to trigger the occasional random wormhole.
-Apparently, wherever Pippa went was stocked with moving trees, little white flowers, and singing rainbow birds.
+Okay, so given the sheer number of supernaturals paraded in and out of the orphanage over the years and the fact that Granny’s closet remained a gateway to the real Oz, evidence suggested the Shoe’s walls contained enough residual magic to trigger the occasional random wormhole into another realm.

 “Do you remember how you got there?
 How you came back?”

-“Under your bed.”
-She lifted her eyebrow like he was an idiot for asking.
-“Help me up.”
+She lifted her thick black eyebrows, like he was an idiot for asking.

 Pippa bounced on her knees.
 “Again, again.”